The power of the internet is the ability to share information. The web is a collection of documents that are linked together

 OpenWeatherMap

-2. Click on the appropriate search result for your own city/town.
+Click on the appropriate search result for your city/location.

-5. Under the Current & Forecast weather data collection, the accounts that we will be using can freely use the
+Under the Current & Forecast weather data collection, the accounts that you will be using

 Current Weather Data API